mszep/pandoc_resume/resume.md

   * Use terraform to design and manage infrastructure on Amazon Web Services for internal and external services
+  * Migrate services into kubernetes
+  * Deploy new services to kubernetes using helm
   * Assist in architecture of microservices and best practices
   * Maintain highly available SaaS application in a 24x7 environment